aivilmo/tempo_release_notes/README.md

 change is worth telling customers about, and how to phrase it.
 It never decides what exists.

-1. **Scope.** The release window is derived from `bump version to X.Y.Z`
+1. **Scope.** The release window is everything after the previous version's marker, up to and including the target's.

+   Finding that marker is the one place the app must recognise a convention it didn't choose, so it tries several in priority order and reports which one fired. **Git tags win outright** when the commit data carries them (a `tags` or `refs` field per commit) — a tag is the authoritative record of what shipped.
+Otherwise it falls back to subject patterns:
+   `bump version to X.Y.Z`, bump2version's `Bump version: A → B`, `<type>(release): X.Y.Z`, `release X.Y.Z`, and a bare `vX.Y.Z` subject.

+   Two rules keep that from becoming a soup of regexes. **Every pattern is anchored to the whole subject** — this history has ~1000 commits like `chore(deps): bump pillow from 10.2.0 to 10.3.0`, and a loose "bump … to X.Y.Z" would match every one of them and produce a nonsense window. **The first strategy that finds anything wins, and only its matches are used**, so a looser pattern can never pollute a history where a tighter one already worked.

-   commits: everything after the previous version's bump, up to and including the target's.
-If the target version has no marker, the app stops with a clear error rather than guessing; the operator can state the window explicitly with `--from/--to`.
+   If the target version has no marker, the app stops with a clear error listing what it tried, rather than guessing; the operator can state the window explicitly with `--from/--to`.
 2. **Classify.** Every commit gets a *kind*, and two of them are deliberately kept apart: